This FAQ will address your questions about using two-factor authentication (2fa) with DUO for Web Login.

 Contact the Help Center for support.

-Send a request to email@example.com to update to your 2fa registration with the Computing Services Help Center.
-Once you are registered, you can use the 2fa Self-Service Registration page available at http://2fa.cmu.edu/ to manage your device(s).
+Send a request to firstname.lastname@example.org to update to your 2fa registration with the Computing Services Help Center.
+Once you are registered, you can use the 2fa Self-Service Registration tool at 2fa.cmu.edu to manage your device(s).

 What operating systems and devices work with Duo Mobile?